 Biomass—Wood and wood waste

 People have used wood for cooking, heating, and lighting for thousands of years.
-Wood was the main source of energy for the world until the mid-1800s.
+Wood was the main source of energy for the United States and the rest of the world until the mid-1800s.
 Wood continues to be an important fuel in many countries, especially for cooking and heating in developing countries.

 Hybrid poplar wood chips being unloaded in Crookston, Minnesota

 Source: National Renewable Energy Laboratory, U.S. Department of Energy (public domain)

 Industry accounts for the majority of wood and wood-waste fuel consumption in the United States.
 The largest industrial users are wood products and paper manufacturers.
 They use lumber mill and paper mill waste to produce steam and electricity, which saves money because it reduces the amount of other fuels and electricity they purchase to operate their facilities.
 In 2019, wood and wood waste accounted for about 5.6% of industrial end-use energy consumption and 4.5% of total industrial energy consumption.1

 The residential sector is the second-largest user of wood for energy in United States.
 Wood is used in homes throughout the United States for heating as cord wood in fireplaces and wood-burning appliances, and as pellets in pellet stoves.
 In 2019, wood energy accounted for 4.4% of residential sector end-use energy consumption and 2.5% of total residential energy consumption.
 In 2015, about 12.5 million, or 11% of all U.S households, used wood as an energy source, mostly for space heating, and 3.5 million of those households, mainly in rural areas, used wood as the main heating fuel.